-Every motorcycle owner likes to personalize their bike is some way or fashion.
-In this post, we will look at the top 10 mods you can do for your MT07 / FZ07 to make it stand out from stock.
+Every motorcycle owner likes to personalize their bike in some way or fashion.
+In this post, we will look at the top 10 mods and accessories you can do for your Yamaha MT07 / FZ07 to make it stand out from stock.

-I consider the Yamaha MT07/FZ07 to be one of the best looking naked motorcycle on the market today.
-Due to its aggressive pricing and styling, it is no wonder that it is also one of the top-selling motor-bikes in the world.
+I consider the Yamaha MT07/FZ07 to be one of the best-looking naked motorcycles on the market today.
+Due to its aggressive pricing and styling, it is no wonder that it is also one of the top-selling motorbikes in the world.

 Why they have different model numbers for different parts of the world blows my mind.
 Who knows, but I believe they are starting to call this bike MT07 from now on everywhere.

-Most of the modifications I will show here are cheap but there are a few that are quite expensive but I will try to explain the difference and give you a few options.
+Most of the modifications I will show here are cheap but there are a few that are quite expensive.
+I will try to explain the difference and give you a few options.
 Ok, let’s get into it.

 MT07 Windscreen Upgrade